-The Nordic Biodiversity Framework (NBF) examined the implementation of the Kunming-Montreal Global Biodiversity Framework (GBF) in policy in the Nordic region.
+The project Nordic Biodiversity Framework (NBF) examined the implementation of the Kunming-Montreal Global Biodiversity Framework (GBF) in policy in the Nordic region.
 The NBF is a collaborative environmental policy project involving Iceland, Denmark, and Finland.
-It was established in 2024, and it aims to enhance synergy in achieving the GBF targets across Nordic countries.
+It was established in 2024, and aimed to enhance synergy in achieving the GBF targets across Nordic countries.
 This project was funded by the Nordic working group for Biodiversity of the Nordic Council of Ministers in 2024.

 Supplementary material